stevin-wilson/ephrem/README.md

 Ephrem is a light-weight API wrapper for API.Bible, built using NodeJS and Typescript.
 Ephrem validates bible references and fetches scripture text corresponding to the references.

 All languages and Bible translations on API.Bible are supported.
-Also, Deuterocanonical books are also supported.
+Also, Deuterocanonical bookIds are also supported.